r-hub/proposal/proposal.md

 validating R packages is of critical importance to the R community.
 CRAN and R-Forge has traditionally met these needs, however the maintenance and enhancement of R-Forge has significant costs in both money and time.
-This proposal outlines a service that is complementary to CRAN and R-Forge, that would add capabilities, improve extensibility, and create a platform for community contributions to r-hub itself.
+This proposal outlines r-hub, a service that is complementary to CRAN and R-Forge, that would add capabilities, improve extensibility, and create a platform for community contributions to r-hub itself.

 ## Goals